FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 If they don't give it to us, then y'all know this is just like bias, bro.

-Cause honestly, we're not really even that offensive on YouTube.
+Because honestly, we're not really even that offensive on YouTube.

-All my most offensive shit is on fucking rumble.
+All my most offensive shit is on fucking Rumble.

 You know?

-Sean Duffy needs to clean house man prayers.
+Sean Duffy needs to clean house, man.

-Yeah, bro, it's fucking crazy, man.
+It's fucking crazy, man.

 Absolutely crazy.

-Give me one second.
+Give me one sec.

 All right.